EthanBByrd/EthanB-Portfolio/GRC/Clearwater/README.md

 ## Objective

-To perform a risk assessment and response plan for a simulated organization, applying risk management principles and practices aligned with NIST and industry standards.
+To perform a risk assessment and response plan for a simulated organization as Brightington Academy, applying risk management principles and practices aligned with NIST and industry standards.
 The end goal is to reduce risks to an acceptable level based on a defined risk threshold and document the findings in a professional format.

 ---